Our school will be closed on the following dates:

 Student Computers and Free Wi-Fi

 Student relaxation area in the centre of the school, with free access to computers for general use.

 There is free WI-FI throughout the school.

 A teacher is available twice a week for you to visit.
 You can get one-to-one advice about your studies, can ask for help with other things, such as writing, or ask questions about life in the UK.
 Students are welcome to book a learner support session, and can do this at Reception.

 You can improve your English faster by joining some of our extra classes, on areas such as conversation, writing, grammar and pronunciation.
 Please ask at Reception if you are interested.

-You can book homestay with Malvern House or arrange your own private accommodation.
+You can book homestay student hosting with Malvern House or arrange your own private accommodation.
 Accommodation is provided by the school directly or by British Council accredited partners.
 Many of our students will first book their accommodation through Malvern House and then move into a shared apartment with friends.

 Note: Students arriving in the UK after 8pm must book a transfer if they stay in Malvern House accommodation.